 on the 3rd floor of our Main location is a quiet space to pursue

 the past.
 To ensure the safety and preservation of our many unique items, access

-to the room is granted during the following hours:
+to the room is granted during the stated hours, or by appointment.
+To

 Mondays & Thursdays